 Finally, before clicking "Send", take a moment to check your email for any spelling, grammar and punctuation errors.
 Your emails are as much a part of your professional image as the clothes you wear.
 It is therefore frowned upon to send a message containing errors in series.

 During proofreading, pay close attention to the length of your email.
 People are more likely to read short, concise emails than long, disconnected emails, so make sure your emails are as short as possible, without excluding the necessary information.

 Most of us spend a good part of our day at read and compose emails.
 But the messages we send can be confusing for others.

 To write effective emails, ask yourself first if you really should use this channel.
 Sometimes it may be better to take the phone.

 Make your emails concise and precise.
 Send them only to people who really need to see them and clearly indicate what you would like the recipient to do next.

-Remember, your emails are a reflection of your professionalism, values and attention to detail.
+Remember that your emails are a reflection of your professionalism, your values and your attention to detail.
 Try to imagine how others might interpret the tone of your message.
-Be polite and always check what you wrote before clicking "send".
+Be polite and always double check what you have written before hitting “send”.